GryllsAddons/ShaguTweaks-mods/README.md

 - **Restyle UI**
 *restyle-ui.lua*
 *Restyles UI Elements.*
-*If you are using [MinimapButtonBag-vanilla](https://github.com/laytya/MinimapButtonBag-vanilla) or [MinimapButtonBag-TurtleWoW](https://github.com/McPewPew/MinimapButtonBag-TurtleWoW) the MinimapButtonBag button will be repositioned below the minimap or clock.
+*If you are using [MinimapButtonBag-vanilla](https://github.com/laytya/MinimapButtonBag-vanilla) or [MinimapButtonBag-TurtleWoW](https://github.com/McPewPew/MinimapButtonBag-TurtleWoW) the MinimapButtonBag button will be repositioned within the bottom of the minimap.
 The MinimapButtonBag button will be hidden unless you mouse over it.*

 - **Unit Frame Class Portraits ToT**
 *unitframes-classportrait-tot.lua*